 We provide voluntary opportunities for our youth to learn about God’s unconditional love for them.
 Residents may choose to participate in Bible studies, worship nights, chapel services, and one-on-one discussions with our campus pastor.
 He started at CCHO as a treatment specialist by the way.
 Here’s his story.

 Our staff come from a variety of churches and model faith in Christ through kindness, selflessness and dedication.

 Still have questions

-We’ve given you an overview of being a childcare specialist (sometimes referred to as a treatment specialist), but there’s always more to know as you consider a new career opportunity.
+We’ve given you an overview of being a direct care specialist (sometimes referred to as a treatment specialist), but there’s always more to know as you consider a new career opportunity.
 Check out our frequently-asked questions page or contact our talent recruiter at email@example.com for more information.
-We invite you to fill out an online application or join us for our next open interviews.
+We invite you to fill out an online application.

 Some additional fineprint

 Direct care specialist applicants must be 21 and have a high school diploma/GED, valid driver’s license and reliable transportation.
 Childcare specialists are required to be able to restrain a client when necessary (training provided) and must be able to pass a pre-employment physical.
 References, background checks and drug screenings will be completed on all potential candidates.
 EOE.

 We are dedicated to building a diverse and authentic workplace, so if you’re excited about this role but your past experience doesn’t align perfectly with every qualification in the job description, we encourage you to apply anyway.
 You may be just the right candidate for this or other roles.